q3aql/G203-driver-colors/README.md

 # G203 Prodigy Driver
-A application to change the key colors on a Logitech G203 Prodigy Gaming Mouse.
+A application to change the colors on a Logitech G203 Prodigy Gaming Mouse.

 ## Supported devices